nsommer/datepicker.js/README.md

 | `grunt server` | Serves the working directory via HTTP at port 8000. |
 | `grunt test` | Runs the tests. |

-All tasks, except `connect`, can be suffixed with `:js` or `:css` to only apply the task to the JavaScript or to the Stylesheets respectively.
+All tasks, except `connect` and `test`, can be suffixed with `:js` or `:css` to only apply the task to the JavaScript or to the Stylesheets respectively.

 ## License